mrrexxwei/game_proj01/README.md

 # Project 01 Game Project

-Please download the repo, unzip the download file.
+Please download the repo, unzip the download file.<br>
 Create a Python file name mygame.
 Follow the instrudction in the YouTube video to complete the mygame.py. https://www.youtube.com/watch?v=jO6qQDNa2UY